Battle of Pailin: The departure of the United Nations Transitional Authority in Cambodia

-On May, 1993, Khmer rouge guerrillas operating in Banteay Meanchey set an ambush that killed Haruyuki Takata, a Japanese policeman working for the United Nations Transitional Authority in Cambodia.
+In May 1993, Khmer rouge guerrillas operating in Banteay Meanchey set an ambush that killed Haruyuki Takata, a Japanese policeman working for the United Nations Transitional Authority in Cambodia.
 His death accelerated the withdrawal of the Japanese contingent from high risk areas in Cambodia, and later, the total withdrawal of any military presence of the United Nations in Cambodia.
 Japanese administrator Yasushi Akashi and the UNTAC Force Commander Lieutenant General John Sanderson tried to reach Pailin in a final attempt to reach a truce.
 This proved unsuccessful as the blue helmets were forced to retreat, which was "a massive embarrassment for the United Nations" at the time.

-In July 1993, General Ke Kim Yan reunited the various divided military factions of Cambodian guerilla under his leadership thus creating the Royal Cambodian Armed Forces.
-While the army payroll was momentarily provided by the United Nations for only three months, the latter also received most of their arms and landmine for the United Nations unused stocks.
+In July 1993, General Ke Kim Yan reunited the various divided military factions of Cambodian guerrillas under his leadership thus creating the Royal Cambodian Armed Forces.
+While the army payroll was momentarily provided by the United Nations for only three months, the latter also received most of their arms and landmines from the United Nations' unused stocks.

 The last UNTAC forces left the country on November 15, 1993.